monsoonmaelstrom/book2/book2.md

 “A geas?
 Those aren’t real.”

-“Yeah, neither are prognosticators,” he states wryly.
+“Yeah, neither are prognosticators,” Alex states wryly.

 I sigh.
 “Fine.
 A  geas for what?”